jjclark1982/bitburner-scripts/hacking/README.md

 The effect of each operation is determined when the operation **ends**, and its magnitude depends on the amount of RAM allocated to the operation.

 Basic gameplay consists of running these operations sequentially.
-Running multiple copies in parallel can create a positive feedback cycle in the main gameplay loop:
+Running multiple copies in parallel can create a positive feedback cycle in the gameplay loop:

 ![gameplay-loop](doc/gameplay-loop.svg)